DougBurke/sherpa/docs/plots/backends.rst

 Annotations
 -----------

-Backends should also implement the follwing annotation functions.
-They do not depend on the data plotted, but just annotate the plot, e.g. a `~sherpa.plot.RatioPlot` shows the ratio betwen data and model and can use an annotation to mark the ``ratio=1`` line.
+Backends should also implement the following annotation functions.
+They do not depend on the data plotted, but just annotate the plot, e.g. a `~sherpa.plot.RatioPlot` shows the ratio between data and model and can use an annotation to mark the ``ratio=1`` line.

 - `~sherpa.plot.backend.BaseBackend.hline` (horizontal across the entire axes)